onebrainlab/vrepsim/README.md

 - connect to a V-REP remote API server;
 - retrieve V-REP simulation time step;
 - start a V-REP simulation in synchronous operation mode;
-- create a representation of an object simulated in V-REP;
+- create a representation of a model simulated in V-REP;
 - trigger a V-REP simulation step;
 - stop the V-REP simulation;
 - disconnect from the V-REP remote API server.